denevell/Natch-Android/README.md

 * I should see an error on delete post
 * Only see notification for summaries
 * I should keep the found threads on rotate / onResume / app close
-* Edit text expanded on click
-* Edit text de-expanded on click
 * Sliding add thread
 * Sliding add post
 * Reply to post